Gilbmet/BucketList/README.md

    2. React-native
    3. MongoDB (storage)

+### Prerequisites

+Before you begin, make sure you have the following software and tools installed:

+- Node.js
+- npm (Node Package Manager)
+- MongoDB (for database storage)

 ## Getting Started

 To get a local copy up and running follow these simple example steps.